|Playing Surface||Tifway Bermuda|

 In the fall of 2002, John Brown added women's soccer to its slate of athletic offerings.

-Incremental improvements have been made over the field's 35-year existence, most notably the construction of the pressbox that was completed in time for the 2012 season.
+Incremental improvements have been made over the field's 35-year existence, including the construction of the pressbox that was completed in time for the 2012 season.
+In the summer of 2014, lights were installed on site, allowing for the first night soccer contest to be played in the fall of 2015.

 Alumni Field saw its largest capacity crowd in the fall of 2012, when the men's soccer team hosted Oklahoma Baptist for the Sooner Athletic Conference tournament title match, as an estimated 850 fans packed the stands and lined the sidelines for an eventual Golden Eagle loss in penalty kicks.